 What I Use:

-Once you get the basics dialed in, there are many great sites chock full of knowledge.
-I follow Graham at The Recording Revolution on Youtube.
+If I was starting out in this day and age, I would probably buy an NT1-A from Rode and a Focusrite Scarlett 2i2.
+This will get you a great enthusiast-level setup for under $400.
+(If you’re starting completely from scratch, Sweetwater has The Recording Revolution on Youtube.
 He’s got tons of videos with tips and examples of how to improve your recording techniques and mixes.
 Sound On Sound is a British magazine with an ever-expanding, if slightly outdated-looking, site.
 Lots of articles on things like acoustic treatment and how to mic vocals and guitar/uke at the same time (not as easy as you’d think!).
 Definitely one to poke around on.

 Your library will have books on the subject.